dmatchey-eng/benthic-spatial-prediction-engine/README.md

 ---

-## 📜 Historical Insight & Core Axiom
+## 📜 Historical Insight
 The core theory of this software relies on a historical discovery made during late 20th-century space geodesy missions (Seasat, Geosat).
 Large geological structures resting on tectonic plates possess massive density profiles.
 An underwater seamount pulling on the surrounding ocean via local gravity creates a localized water accumulation—a permanent **sea surface bulge**.
 By tracking these micro-variations using satellite radar pulses, we use the surface itself as a natural lens.

-However, uniform sampling patterns over discrete pixel grids generate severe harmonic artifacts.
+Uniform sampling patterns applied over discrete pixel grids generate severe harmonic artifacts.

-> ### 🏛️ Core Design Axiom
-> **"Never let the lens step to the beat of the pixels."**
->
 > *If your directional step count shares factors with your grid dimensions (e.g., executing 12 steps on a 12x12 matrix), the calculation triggers **harmonic aliasing**.
 The algorithm stops searching for geological truth and instead synthesizes a "ghost" by sampling its own coordinate frequencies.
 To break this symmetry in the wild, the engine implements an asymmetric prime distribution (**23 steps**) to force data cancellation of repeating noise waves.*

 ---